LeChat19/MerakiAutoVPNTopology/README.md

 # Meraki Auto VPN Topology

-This script visualises topology for Meraki AYUTO VPN.
+This script visualises topology for Meraki AUTO VPN.
 The script uses The Meraki Dashboard API Python library to get data.
 It draws topologies using graphviz.

 ## Setup